Good evening everyone.

 Please don’t hesitate to contact your child’s kaiako or me if there is something you need assistance with.
 See you Thursday!

 TURUA SCHOOL: MOVING TO ALERT LEVEL TWO

-- Maintain physical distance (2m is a guide for distance particularly between adults) from other members of the public at all times.
-Please be respectful of this as it is the ‘most likely’ chance of Covid-19 spreading within our community.
+• Maintain physical distance (2m is a guide for distance particularly between adults) from other members of the public at all times.
+Mask wearing is highly recommended.

 Please consider the following if you need to get in touch:

 • Urgent face-to-face appointments can be made with staff by either phoning the school office (07 867 5003) or emailing to organise a time.
 However – Anyone with respiratory symptoms should not enter the school premises.

 • General teaching and learning inquiries: please email your child’s teacher and they will endeavour to respond within 24 hours during the weekdays.